dgonzal/cmssw/FastSimulation/HadShower/README.md

 # Introduction

-The package FastSimulation/HadShower contains a fast model for hadronic showers int the CMS calorimeter system, loosely based on [1].
-This package is a re-implementation of the class ​HDShower in the package /FastSimulation/ShowerDevelopment
+The package FastSimulation/HadShower contains a fast model for hadronic showers in the CMS calorimeter, loosely based on GFLASH [1].
+This package is a re-implementation of the class HDShower in the package /FastSimulation/ShowerDevelopment

 # Installation

-## collect the package
+## Collect the package

 ```
 cmsrel CMSSW_A_B_C  # e.g. CMSSW_7_6_0_pre4